art29405/clickable-table/README.md

 - Implement input validation for data entered in cells.
 - Support for more advanced table features such as sorting and filtering.
-- Function to delete row.
 - Function to create new row.
+- Add other input type.

 ## Contributing